awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 ## Service Connect considerations<a name="service-connect-considerations"></a>
 + Windows containers aren't supported with Service Connect\.
 + Tasks that run in Fargate must use the Fargate Linux platform version 1\.4\.0 or higher to use Service Connect\.
++ The agent version on the container instance must be 1\.67\.2 or higher\.
 + Container instances must run the Amazon ECS\-optimized Amazon Linux 2 AMI version `2.0.20221115` or later to use Service Connect\.
 You can't use Service Connect on other AMIs or operating systems\.
 Additional software is required, which is only in this AMI\.
 + Container instances must have the `ecs:Poll` permission for the resource `arn:aws:ecs:region:0123456789012:task-set/cluster/*`\.
 If you are using the `ecsInstanceRole`, you don't need to add additional permissions\.
 The `AmazonEC2ContainerServiceforEC2Role` managed policy has the necessary permissions\.
 For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
 + You can't use capacity provider strategies to run services with Service Connect on Amazon EC2 instances\.
 Use the EC2 launch type for services with Service Connect\.